Universal chiral quasi-steady states in periodically driven many-body systems: Abstract

 \section{Abstract}

 We investigate many-body dynamics in a one-dimensional interacting periodically driven system, based on a partially-filled version of Thouless's topologically quantized adiabatic pump.
 The corresponding single particle Floquet bands are {\it chiral}, with the Floquet spectrum realizing nontrivial cycles around the quasienergy Brillouin zone.
-For generic filling, with either bosons or fermions, the system is gapless; here the driving cannot be adiabatic and the system is expected to rapidly absorb energy from the driving field.
-We identify parameter regimes where scattering between Floquet bands of opposite chirality is exponentially suppressed, opening a long time window where the many-body dynamics separately conserves the occupations of the two chiral bands.
-Within this intermediate time regime we predict that the system reaches a chiral quasi-steady state.
-This state is universal in the sense that the current it carries is determined solely by the density of particles in each band and the topological winding numbers of the Floquet bands.
-This remarkable behavior, which holds for both bosons and fermions, may be readily studied experimentally in recently developed cold atom systems.
+For generic filling, with either bosons or fermions, the system is gapless and is expected to rapidly absorb energy from the driving field.
+We identify parameter regimes where scattering between Floquet bands of opposite chirality is exponentially suppressed, opening a long time window in which the system prethermalizes to an infinite temperature state restricted to a single Floquet band.
+In this quasi-steady state, the time-averaged current takes a universal value determined solely by the density of particles and the topological winding number of the populated Floquet band.
+This remarkable behavior may be readily studied experimentally in recently developed cold atom systems.